 Cancellations April 2nd to June 6th: $50 fee will be deducted from refund for each week cancelled

 After JUNE 7TH: NO REFUNDS will be issued

 Online registration is coming soon.
 Register by March 15th to receive our Early Bird discount of 15% off.
 Weeks are filled on a first come first serve basis.

-Entering his third year as a counselor at the Morris Arboretum summer camp, Matt is an elementary health and physical education teacher in the Pottstown School District.
-He has experience coaching basketball at both high school and middle school levels.
-He has worked various basketball summer camps throughout his career.
+Matt Fabian is the Arboretum’s ultimate Nature Ninja Warrior!
+Matt is an elementary health and physical education teacher in the Pottstown School District.
+He coaches basketball at both high school and middle school levels, and has worked for various basketball summer camps throughout his career.
 Matt earned his bachelor's degree of science from Ursinus College where he majored Exercise and Sports Science.
 At Ursinus, he played varsity men's basketball for all four years and was team captain his senior year.
 He earned his Master's Degree in Education at Cabrini College.
 In his spare time, Matt enjoys exercising, playing guitar, reading comic books, listening to music, and watching movies.
 His favorite part about being a counselor at Morris Arboretum is presenting campers the opportunity to have fun and learn away from the computer and television.
 Morris Arboretum for its variety of landscapes and land forms, and looks forward to having fun and getting his hands dirty with Morris Arboretum campers this summer!